 After your meal, mosey on over to our gold rush era trail camp.
 Here, you'll enjoy the waterfall and the authentic exhibits of Liarsville.
-Browse for souvenirs in the Fancy Goods Gift Shop.
 In the Hippodrome a cast of sourdoughs and dance hall girls will entertain you with a hilarious melodrama and a poem by the "Bard of the North," Robert Service.
 You'll be taught the art of gold panning, then be set free in the Liarsville gold fields, where you are guaranteed to find that precious metal that drove men and women wild with gold fever!
 You are guaranteed to find gold in every pan!

-Once you've made your fortune, take time to wander through the camp and visit the Fancy Goods store, bordello and laundry tents to view the antiques and vintage clothing left behind by the miners and ladies of the evening.
-Help yourself to complimentary cookies and apple cider and have your picture taken with one of the dance hall girls or the camp's lovable mascot, an Alaskan malamute named Dolly.Tour Includes: All-you-can-eat fire grilled salmon and accompanying menu items, access to Liarsville historic exhibits, live melodrama and entertainment, gold panning and all the gold you discover.
-Round-trip transfer from the dock.
+Once you've made your fortune, take time to wander through the camp, browse for souvenirs in the Fancy Goods Gift Shop, visit the bordello and laundry tents to view the antiques and vintage clothing left behind by the miners and ladies of the evening.
+Help yourself to complimentary cookies and apple cider and have your picture taken with one of the dance hall girls.